pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 Parameters:
 - Channel (required) — Type: string — Channel to return history from.
-- IncludeMeta — Type: bool — Include meta (if provided at publish).
+- IncludeMeta — Type: bool — Include `meta`.
-- Reverse — Type: bool — Traverse oldest to newest when true.
+- Reverse — Type: bool — Traverse from oldest to newest when true.
-- IncludeTimetoken — Type: bool — Include message timetokens.
+- IncludeTimetoken — Type: bool — Include message timetokens in the response.
 - Start — Type: long — Start timetoken (exclusive).
 - End — Type: long — End timetoken (inclusive).
 - Count — Type: int — Number of messages to return.
-- QueryParam — Type: Dictionary<string, object> — Extra query string parameters.
+- QueryParam — Type: Dictionary<string, object> — Custom query params.
-- Async — Type: PNCallback — PNCallback of type PNHistoryResult.
-Deprecated; use ExecuteAsync.
+- Async — Type: PNCallback of type `PNHistoryResult`.
+Deprecated; use `ExecuteAsync`.
-- Execute — Type: PNCallback — PNCallback of type PNHistoryResult.
+- Execute — Type: PNCallback of type `PNHistoryResult`.
-- ExecuteAsync — Type: None — Returns PNResult<PNHistoryResult>.
+- ExecuteAsync — Returns `PNResult<PNHistoryResult>`.

 ##### Using the reverse parameter

-Messages are returned in ascending time order regardless of Reverse.
-Reverse affects which end of the interval retrieval starts from when more than Count messages match.
+Messages are returned in ascending time order. `Reverse` affects which end of the interval to start from when more than `Count` messages match.

 #### Sample code (deprecated)